Learn

 • return gradually.

-RepeatFlow vs a flashcard-only workflow
+RepeatFlow vs a flashcard-only language workflow

 Flashcard-only workflowRepeatFlow language workflow